-Bird sightings by Mass Audubon - The Boston Globe
+Bird Sightings by Mass Audubon - The Boston Globe

 Advertisement

-Berkshire County: The area was visited by a flock of 70 snow geese along New Hartford Road in Sandisfield, a horned grebe on Cheshire Reservoir in Cheshire, four red crossbills in Savoy, and three rusty blackbirds in Williamstown.
+Bristol County: The highlights featured a Eurasian wigeon at Acushnet River View Park in Acushnet, a rough-legged hawk on Shaw Road in Fairhaven, and a continuing red-headed woodpecker at the Lloyd Center in Dartmouth.

-Bristol County: Among sightings were five snow geese in Westport and four in South Dartmouth, a Eurasian wigeon on the Acushnet River in Acushnet, and a continuing red-headed woodpecker at the Lloyd Center for the Environment in South Dartmouth.
+Cape Cod: The region continued to host a blue-winged teal at High Head in North Truro, two thick-billed murres, and glaucous gulls at Race Point in Provincetown, Chatham Light and Orleans Beach.
+Observers spotted a great egret in Mashpee, three piping plovers at Sea Gull Beach in Yarmouth, a semipalmated plover in Yarmouth Port, a willet at West Dennis Beach, a clapper rail at Bells Neck in Harwich and a continuing indigo bunting at a Harwich feeder, and an orange-crowned warbler in Woods Hole.

-Cape Cod: Conditions remained stable enough that much of the birdlife on the Cape was relatively unaffected by contrasting weather.
-The more unusual reports represented birds present for much of the winter including two Pacific loons and a glaucous gull at Race Point in Provincetown, three lingering thick-billed murres in Provincetown Harbor, an American bittern and a blue-winged teal at High Head in North Truro, a Eurasian green-winged teal at Fort Hill in Eastham, a lesser yellowlegs at Belles Neck in Harwich, and feeder-dependent indigo bunting elsewhere in Harwich.
+Essex County: Sightings included an American bittern at Clark Pond and two rusty blackbirds elsewhere in Ipswich, a continuing orange-crowned warbler and four American pipits at Niles Pond in East Gloucester, a yellow-bellied sapsucker at Plum Island, four Virginia rails at Sidney’s Pond in South Peabody, as well as six common grackles, and a yellow-breasted chat at Little Nahant.

 Advertisement